 7. These days certain cereals also come fortified with Vitamin D. If you want to try this though, check out the labels first.
 Make sure it is fortified and thereafter check out the other health aspects before choosing one.

 8. A less appealing option is beef liver.
 From beef liver you get about 50 units from every 3.5 ounce serving.
 But then if you don’t know how to cook beef liver – you’ll probably want to give it a miss!
 And besides, like egg, this too is high in cholesterol.

 9. Since fish oil has already been mentioned – Cod liver oil shouldn’t come as a surprise!
 And in fact, one tbsp. of this stuff contains a whopping 1,300 units of Vitamin D, so just half the amount of that takes care of your daily needs!

 10. And then there is the final one in this list – Vitamin D supplements.
-These are readily available and do their job pretty well.
-But then when you have so many different and natural options, this should be the last one you resort to!
+These are readily available and do their job really well.

 With most of these options, it should hardly be a problem including them in your diet.
 And as for the good ol’ solution – sunlight, just make sure you take a walk early in the morning when the sun is out but not at its harshest.
 Not only will you be getting Vitamin D, you will also be exercising (another essential in keeping heartburn away) !